 The Root of Evangelism

 Evangelism is not a word I hear championed at church conferences.
 It’s not a word I see in book titles or even chapter titles.
 I understand we use different words for the action of sharing the gospel.
 If someone is consistently proclaiming the good news but does not use the word evangelism, then I don’t want to get in the way with an argument about the particulars of the Greek term, euangelion.

 However, I can’t help but notice the decline of intentional evangelism in churches.
 We pastors say “evangelism” less, and at the same time, our churches are doing less evangelistic work.

 The vast majority of churches are not effective evangelistically.
 This truth is hard because of what God desires of His church.
 The church is not a destination for crowds but rather a vehicle to take gospel-sharing people to the ends of the earth.
-Evangelism is falling off the radar for many churches.
+Unfortunately, evangelism is falling off the radar for many churches.

-The solution is simple: Church leaders must show the way by being more intentional about evangelism and talking about these efforts.
+Church leaders must show the way by being more intentional about evangelism and talking about these efforts.
 We need to say and do intentional evangelism.

 Intentional evangelism is not obnoxious.
 Yelling at people on the street corner or on Facebook (same thing) is rarely the best approach.
 The idea behind euangelion is good news.
 The call to repentance should not come wrapped in insults.

 Intentional evangelism is not easy.
 Like most good disciplines, intentional evangelism requires work.
 You have to work to get in front of people.
 You have to work to build their trust.
 You have to work to share Jesus with them.